VeinsOfTheEarth/RivGraph/docs/source/install/index.rst

 Installation via *conda*
 --------------------------

-The latest 'stable' version of *RivGraph* can be installed via `conda`.
+The latest 'stable' version of *RivGraph* can be installed via `conda`; as of this writing we have tested this installation process for Python versions 3.9.x and 3.7.13 (per `issue 83 <https://github.com/VeinsOfTheEarth/RivGraph/issues/83>`_).
 We recommend installing *RivGraph* into a fresh conda environment to minimize the risk of dependency clashes.
 The easiest way to do this is by opening Terminal (Mac/Unix) or Anaconda Prompt (Windows) and typing:
 ::